girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Disneyland Review Analysis/README.md

 - string
 - PIL

-### Topics Covered:
+### Workflow:
-- Loading the dataset
+#### 1. Loading the dataset:
+The dataset is read using pandas as a dataframe.
-- Dealing with missing values
+#### 2. Dealing with missing values:
+Dropping rows containing missing values seemed like the best way to deal with them in this dataset.
+This was done using a function called dropna.
-- Pre-processing of data
+#### 3. Pre-processing of data:
+To preprocess your text simply means to bring your text into a form that is predictable and analyzable for your task.
+First, the year_month column has been spilt and made into separate columns (year and month) to make it easier to analyze the data.
+Multiple steps of preprocessing have been applied on the reviews.
+Some of which include lowering of text, removing punctutation and stopwords, lemmatization, etc. For more on preprocessing of data, [click here](https://github.com/deepeshaburse/winter-of-contributing/tree/Datascience_With_Python/Datascience_With_Python/Natural%20Language%20Processing/Tutorials/Text%20Preprocessing).
-- Data visualization (via graphs and maps)
+#### 4. Data visualization (via graphs and maps)
-- Word cloud
+#### 5. Word cloud
-- Label encoding on various columns
+#### 6. Label encoding on various columns
-- Performing sentiment analysis using SentimentIntensityAnalyzer and VADER Polarity
+#### 7. Performing sentiment analysis using SentimentIntensityAnalyzer and VADER Polarity
-- Splitting the data
+#### 8. Splitting the data
-- Using Tf-IDF Vectorizer
+#### 9. Using Tf-IDF Vectorizer
-- Using Decision Tree Classifier
+#### 10. Using Decision Tree Classifier
-- Using Random Forest Classifier
+#### 11. Using Random Forest Classifier

 ### Models Used:
 #### 1. Decision Tree Classifier: